On the model theory of the Farey graph: Quantifier elimination

 We can now describe the algebraic closure in $T$.
 Note that it suffices to describe $\acl(A)$ for finite subsets $A$ of models of $T$. \begin{proposition} Let $M$ be a model of $T$ and let $A\subseteq M$ be a finite subset.
 Then $\acl(A)=\conv_M(A)$. \end{proposition} \begin{proof} We may assume that $M$ is $\omega$-saturated, so without loss of generality $M=FG$.
 Note that $FG$ is countable, has countably many connected components and every connected component of $G_{tree}(M)$ is a regular tree with infinite valencies.

 First suppose that $A=\{a\}$ is a single point.
-Since $\Aut(FG)$ can arbitrarily permute the connected components, clearly $\acl(a)$ is contained in the connected component of $a$.
+Since $\Aut(FG)$ permutes the connected components, clearly $\acl(a)$ is contained in the connected component of $a$.
 Suppose there is some $x\in\acl(a), x\neq a$.
-Then by Lemma~\ref{lem: 2removables} there is an edge containing $a$ in $\acl(a)$ and hence the connected component of this edge is in $\acl(a)$.
-However, since $\Aut(G_F)$ acts transitively on the infinitely many edges containing $a$, this is a contradiction.
+Then by Lemma~\ref{lem:finitely_many_path} there is an edge $e$ containing $a$ in $\acl(a)$ and hence $G_F(e)\subset \acl(a)$ contradicting the fact that $\Aut(G_F)$ acts transitively on the infinitely many edges containing $a$.

 Now suppose $|A|>1$.
 By the previous argument we may assume that $A$ is contained in a single connected component of $FG$.
 Let $\conv(A)$ be the convex hull of $A$ in $G_{tree}(M)$.
 Since between any two elements of $A$, the set of shortest paths between them is in the algebraic closure of $A$ and each equivalence class of edges is algebraic in any single edge of the class, we see that $\conv(A)\subseteq\acl(A)$.